 Washing machines can be fairly complicated, so don't risk injury to yourself or your appliance by attempting an advanced fix yourself.
-If you've tried all our tips to figure out why your washer is not spinning and still can't find a solution, book a repair with an Asurion Expert for help.
+If you've tried all our tips to figure out why your washer is not spinning and still can't find a solution, Asurion's appliance experts can help.

 Reliable protection for the major appliances you rely on most